aungpyae89/gittest-/README.md

 # A very first step gittest of Mr.AUNG PYAE
-I am on Fedora25
+I am on Fedora25.
-Install Git on ur local computer
+First,We must install Git on ur local computer.
 #dnf -y install git
-and you add your git account to ur local computer.Commands are git config --global user.email "aungpyae89@gmail.com"       #change with ur github user email git config --global user.name "aungpyae89"                    #change with ur username then make a directory in ur local computer
+and you add your git account to ur local computer.Commands are:
+#git config --global user.email "aungpyae89@gmail.com"       #change with ur github user email
+#git config --global user.name "aungpyae89"                    #change with ur username
+then make a directory in ur local computer
 #mkdir gittest   ("gittest" might be ur reponame)
 Change Directory into this directory